MLG-Fortress/MLG-resource-pack/README.md

 4. Edit the files as you normally do.
 5. Open Github Desktop and make a commit when you want to submit changes.
 6. Submit a pull request (might have to do this online)

+###Got bad internets and having trouble syncing your commits?
+Zip up the entire folder and attach it to a [new issue](https://github.com/MLG-Fortress/MLG-resource-pack/issues)